Discovery and characterization of five new eclipsing AM CVn systems: Methods

 To find the best parameter values and uncertainties, we use a Markov chain Monte Carlo (MCMC) method as implemented in \textit{emcee}.
-To make sure the data and prior are fitted properly, we rescaled the uncertainties in the lightcurves.
-For the final fit of each lightcurve, we use 512 walkers and at least 2000 generations.
+Before fitting the data, we removed long-timescale trend by fitting a polynomial to the individual lightcurves.
+For the two short-period systems, we removed any remaining flickering using Gaussian process regression, using a 3/2 Matern Kernel.
+Finally, we rescaled the uncertainties in the lightcurves so they account for any remaining difference between the data and model.
+For each lightcurve, we use 512 walkers and at least 2000 generations to determine the best-fit model and the uncertainties on the parameters.

-Since the quality and quantify of the data differ, and the systems are also intrinsically different, we use a different setup in each case, which are described below.

-At very long orbital periods, both the disk and bright spot components do not contribute significantly to the lightcurve, as is the case for \A. This is supported by the fact that the eclipse depths are identical in each of the 5 HiPERCAM bands.
-We therefore use just the basic model without a disk or brightspot to model the lightcurve.

-For the $g$ and $r$ band, multiple nights of data are available.
-To combine the lightcurves, we first fit a model to each lightcurve individually.
-We then remove any trend in the lightcurve using a polynomial and rescale the uncertainties.
-We then combine the lightcurves per band (without any binning or averaging) and fit the combined lightcurves.
-For the $u$, $i$, and $z$ bands, only the HiPERCAM lightcurve is available, and we fit these directly.

-We have obtained high-speed photometry for \E, three orbits in the $g$ and $r$, and a single eclipse in $g$ and $i$.
-Conditions were bad, with seeing ranging between 2-4\arcsec.
-The lightcurves of \E\ do not show any obvious variability due to a disk and no obvious eclipse of the brightspot or any other variability besides the eclipse.
-The white dwarf eclipse seems consistent with no light.
-We do however include both a disk and brightspot in the model to account for any small amount of in-eclipse light.

-For the disk, we use the same setup as in \citet{green2018} and keep most parameters fixed.
-The only two free parameters of the disk are the temperature ($T_{disc}$) and the outer radius ($r_{disc}$).
-For the brightspot, we keep most parameters fixed to their default values.
-The only two free parameters of the brightspot are the temperature ($T_{spot}$) and spot length ($l_{spot}$).
-We fix the spot position to the outer radius of the disk.

-For \B, one night of $g$ and $r$ band data are available from Chimera and multiple sequences of $g$ and $i$ band data from 'Alopeke.
-We first fit a model to the individual lightcurves.
-We divide the data by the model, and fit the residual with a 3rd order polynomial function and remove this trend from the data.
-After dividing out the polynomial fit, the 'Alopeke lightcurves still showed correlated `flickering' behaviour, likely due to small changes in atmospheric conditions.
-To remove these, we fitted the residuals using Gaussian process regression \citep[similar as in []{mcallister2017}.
-The kernel we used is a combination of a white kernel and a Matern 3/2 kernel with the timescale constrained to 3-12 seconds.
-Finally, we divide the data by the polynomial fit and GPR model, and rescale the errorbars to reflect the remaining noise in the data.
-We then combined all detrended lightcurves per band using the ZTF period.

-\B\ is similar to \E; it does not show any obvious variability due to a disk and no obvious eclipse of the brightspot or any other variability besides the eclipse.
-However, in this case, a small amount of light is detected in eclipse.
-Although no brightspot eclipse can be seen in the data, we do include both a disk and brightspot in the model to account for any in-eclipse light.
-To model the lightcurves, we use the same setup and free parameters as for \E\ ($T_\mathrm{disc}$, $r_\mathrm{disc}$, $T_\mathrm{spot}$, $l_\mathrm{spot}$).